SparkCC/sparkcc-governance/sparkcc-constitution.md

         2. in the case of an association that is amalgamated to form the relevant association - a member of that other association immediately before the amalgamation, or
         3. in the case of a registrable corporation that is registered as an association - a member of the registrable corporation immediately before that entity was registered as an association.

-3. A person is taken to be a member of the association if the person was one of the individuals on whose behalf an application for registration of the association under section 6 1.
-1.  of the Act was made.
+3. A person is taken to be a member of the association if the person was one of the individuals on whose behalf an application for registration of the association under section 6 (1) (a) of the Act was made.

-### 3. Nomination for membership
+### 3. Application for membership

-1. A nomination of a person for membership of the association:
+1. Application for membership of the association:

-    1. must be made by a member of the association either in writing in the form set out in Appendix 1 to this constitution, or by online registration via the SparkCC website.
+    1. must be made by online at https://members.sparkcc.org.
-    2. must be lodged with the secretary of the association.

-2. As soon as practicable after receiving a nomination for membership, the secretary must refer the nomination to the committee which is to determine whether to approve or to reject the nomination.

-3. As soon as practicable after the committee makes that determination, the secretary must:

-    1. notify the nominee, in writing, that the committee approved or rejected the nomination (whichever is applicable), and
-    2. if the committee approved the nomination, request the nominee to pay (within the period of 28 days after receipt by the nominee of the notification) the sum payable under this constitution by a member as entrance fee and annual subscription.
+2. A applicant will become a member of the association after they have:

+    1. completed a general induction either in-person or online at https://members.sparkcc.org.
+    2. made their first monthly membership payment as outlined by this constitution.

-4. The secretary must, on payment by the nominee of the amounts referred to in subclause 3.
-2. within the period referred to in that provision, enter or cause to be entered the nominee’s name in the register of members and, on the name being so entered, the nominee becomes a member of the association.
+3. Upon completing the steps in clause 3 2. the applicant's name will be entered into the register of members and, on the name being so entered, the applicant becomes a member of the association.

 ### 4. Cessation of membership